Skip to Content

 Divorce Attorney in Bergen County

 If you and your spouse can no longer make your marriage work, now is the time to seek the skilled legal guidance of a divorce attorney.
-At Sherwood, Johnson & Poles, in Bergen County, our team of divorce attorneys is backed by more than 25 years of legal experience and a proven track record of success in guiding clients throughout the process of divorce.
+At Sherwood, Johnson & Poles, in Bergen County, our team of divorce attorneys is backed by more than 25 years of combined legal experience and a proven track record of success in guiding clients throughout the process of divorce.
 We seek to build customized agreements and case strategies as well as client-focused representation.

 Begin the divorce process today and reach out to our law firm at (888) 224-1218 to request your free initial case evaluation with a knowledgeable member of our legal team.